Contribution

 Creating a specification

-If it is agreed that a new component or update to an existing component is required, then a detailed specification should be created.
+If a new component or an update to an existing component is required, a detailed specification should be created.
 This should be captured in the product backlog of the appropriate component library.

 This should move this forward into a more detailed specification that the product teams can use to build and deliver the product.